remoshock/remoshock/doc/WARNING.md

 I bought a pair of cheap shock collars which are operating on 433 MHz.
 This worked well from the software point of view.

-But I am quite unhappy about those devices.
+But I am quite unhappy about those receivers.
 They seem to be significantly more dangerous than a PAC collar with regard to damaging the skin.
 They have a very different pulse-form and - I think - significantly higher current in addition to high voltage.